AlirezaRahimpour/Cross-Modality-Knowledge-Distillation-for-Robust-Pedestrian-Detection/README.md

 # Cross Modality Knowledge Distillation for Robust VRU detection in low light and adverse weather conditions

-The goal of this project is to use knowledge distillation techniques to improve the performance and robustness of object detectors in adverse weather and low light conditions without adding any extra sensors or cameras in inference time.
+The goal of this project is to use knowledge distillation techniques to improve the performance and robustness of object detectors in adverse weather and low light conditions without adding any extra sensors or cameras in inference time (RGB camera only).

 Paper:
 [Cross Modality Knowledge Distillation for Robust Pedestrian Detection in Low Light and Adverse Weather Conditions](https://ieeexplore.ieee.org/abstract/document/10095353)